-2.4.13 Roosevelt Township Program
+2.4.12 Roosevelt Township Program

 The Roosevelt Drop-Off Program began August 1991.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds are provided the Township for the program.
 The Township contracted with Pythons of Brainerd until August 1996.
 At this time, Garrison Disposal was contracted to provide for a one Saturday per month service (third Saturday from 9 a.m. to noon).
 The County gave a \$6,000 grant to the Roosevelt Township to upgrade their recycling drop-off area by installing a concrete pad for their recycling bins to sit on in 2009, and the site location was change to be now located by the Township hall (provide 24/7 service).
 Because this program is in a sparsely populated area of the County, it is unlikely that the results will be comparable to another program.
 This program does provide a convenient opportunity for the County residents in this area to recycle.
+Garrison Disposal was providing service till June 2014.
+Program has not started up again.

-Although limitations for this program exist, it does provide a service for this area of the County.
-In 2013, the program accounted for 53.23 tons of recycled material at a cost of \$159.68 per ton.
+Although limitations for this program exist, it did provide a service for this area of the County.
+Overall, the program accounted for 485.57 tons of recycled material at a cost of \$191.26 per ton.

-2.4.14 South Long Lake Program
+2.4.13 South Long Lake Program